This post may contain affiliate links. Please read our disclosure policy.

 How To Make Loaded Deviled Eggs

-The photos and instructions are here to help you visualize how to make deviled eggs.
+The photos and instructions are here to help you visualize how to make a small batch of deviled eggs.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Bring the water to a rolling boil over high heat.
-Once the water starts boiling, turn off the heat, cover the pot, and let the pot sit on the burner for 12 minutes.
+2. Bring to a rolling boil over high heat.
+Once boiling, turn off the heat, cover the pot, and let sit for 12 minutes.

-2. Using a slotted spoon, transfer the eggs to a small bowl filled with ice water and let the eggs cool for 5 minutes.
+3. Transfer the eggs to a bowl of ice water and cool for 5 minutes.

-1. Once cool, peel the eggs and slice them in half length-wise.
+1. Peel the eggs and slice them in half lengthwise.

 hard boiled eggs sliced in half with the egg yolks in a bowl and the egg whites on a plate.

-2. Next, fold in half of the crumbled and cooked bacon, some of the chopped green onions, and half of the shredded cheese.
+3. Fold in half of the bacon, some chopped green onions, and half of the cheese.

 deviled egg filling in a mixing bowl.